1974 New Zealand Labour Party leadership election

 The 1974 New Zealand Labour Party leadership election was held on 6 September 1974 to determine the eighth leader of the New Zealand Labour Party.
 The election was won by MP Bill Rowling.

 Background

-Prime Minister and incumbent Labour party leader Norman Kirk died unexpectedly on 31 August 1974.
+Prime Minister and incumbent Labour party leader Norman Kirk had died unexpectedly on 31 August 1974.
 Hugh Watt, as Kirk's deputy, immediately became acting Prime Minister and leader until the caucus could meet and formally elect a new leader.
 With indecent haste media reporting began focusing on who might succeed Kirk.
 Four cabinet ministers were mused as likely leadership contenders; Watt, Warren Freer (the Minister of Trade and Industry and third in the cabinet ranking also Labour's longest serving MP), Bill Rowling (the Minister of Finance and former party president) and Martyn Finlay (the Minister of Justice and former party president) with Watt initially speculated as the most likely to win.
 However this was narrowed to a two contestant race between Watt and Rowling whence Rowling quickly became the front-runner in caucus, whilst both Labour's National Executive and the Federation of Labour preferring Watt.